What Causes iPhone Motherboard Damage

-Repairing a motherboard includes applying blower techniques, soldering, and skill-set to be able to tackle complicated capacitors and diodes on a circuit board because circuit board is as complex as it can get; therefore, only a well-trained technician can and should handle them.
+To repair a motherboard, one must be able to master hot air gun ic removal techniques, soldering, handling of precision tools to be able to tackle complicated capacitors and diodes on a circuit board because circuit board is as complex as it can get; therefore, only a well-trained technician can and should handle them.

 Soldering is by no means an easy job as it makes use of high heat.
 If one doesn’t know how to do it properly, odds are the heat could melt down and cause severe damages in other working components.

-As you know, it is too difficult to repair a motherboard if not trained properly.
+As you know, it is too difficult to learn by yourself the art of Logic board repair technique without formal training.
 That’s why even watching YouTube on repair DIY for the whole month would not be enough to repair faulty motherboard on your own theoretically speaking.

 What are the symptoms of a faulty motherboard?

 Similar to how a disease can cause various symptoms to arise in a human body, the indications are endless for different types of motherboard issues.
 It is mostly seen that replacing one of the parts, such as the charging port, Wi-Fi antenna, or the camera is sufficient.
 Let’s take a quick look at the possible symptoms of a faulty circuit board.

 Below are the five principal causes of phone breakdown:

 - Manufacturing flaw

 Motherboards don’t act friendly against heat.
 Your phone usually heats up when you use it for a long time.
 This heat tends to wear away the copper and aluminum materials that hold the parts together, and once they lose contact with the motherboard, problems start to show up.